Ankr-network/ankr-docs/README.md

 ┌ ○ .github
 ├     ○ workflows
 ├         deploy.yml — workflows for deploying the project via GitHub Actions.
-├ ○ pages — source files with the content to generate static HTML files from.
+├ ○ content — source files with the content to generate static HTML files from.
 ├ ○ public — images to use in the docs.
 ├ ○ src
 ├     ○ components — custom React components to import and use in the project.